gillnim/KinetiScan/README.md

 ## Future Implementations

-- **User Authentication**: Secure login and user data protection.
-- **Mobile Compatibility**: A mobile-friendly design to allow users to easily record movements from their phones.
 - **Integration** with health tracking devices
 - **Gamification** adding achievements for users
 - **Support** for multiple joint movements (shoulder, knee, etc.)